 Take inspiration from this bold, blunt bob.
 The subtle undercut adds a major fashion-forward edge—and we can't get enough of those cool, flipped-in ends, either.

 If you love a good crown braid, you might just find that adding an undercut will make your life (and hairstyling) easier.

 A stylized pixie cut is the perfect complement to an undercut.
 If you keep your length long on top, you'll have plenty of hair to work with every day—and this coiffed, voluminous 'do is giving us major hair envy.

 If you're getting an undercut, why not have a little fun with it?
 These edgy, playful lines are straight-up amazing.

 Play around with graphic lines, shapes, and waves on your undercut.
-(Especially if you have long, thick hair you can hide it under in case you don't love how it turns out.
-But if you go to the right hairstylist, you definitely will.)
+This especially goes for if you have long, thick hair, as you can hide it under in case you don't love how it turns out.
+But if you go to the right hairstylist, you definitely will.

 If you're used to wearing your hair up high, an undercut with a subtle design is the perfect way to spice things up.